 On top of the declining demand for tea, the spread of COVID-19 created additional challenges for the tea farmers.
 To reduce the spread, since the end of April Japanese government had requested for self-imposed restriction of travel.
 This resulted in the tea farming labor shortage and some farmers were struggling to find help to harvest their tea.
 And additional precautions had to be taken, especially for tea harvested by hand.
 In Kyoto tea workers were instructed to wear gloves and masks, and work 2 meters apart.

-To address the decline in tea consumption and especially the negative impact of the spread of the Covid-19, at the beginning of May Shizuoka tea commerce and industry cooperative started a campaign to promote tea consumption.
+To address the decline in tea consumption and especially the negative impact of the spread of the COVID-19, at the beginning of May Shizuoka tea commerce and industry cooperative started a campaign to promote tea consumption.
 They released a poster with the phrase ‘Now is the time for tea’ (今こそお茶を) to emphasize the health benefits of green tea catechins, such as antiviral effects and prevention of influenza.
 20,000 copies were distributed to tea wholesalers and public facilities in Shizuoka.
 Additionally many public tea organizations in Shizuoka, Sayama and Fukuoka gave new tea (新茶) gifts/donations to hospitals and healthcare workers.

 *The article is based on the Japanese media articles:

-New tea to support medical staff, Mainichi Shinbun 2020.05.01
+New tea to support medical staff, Mainichi Shimbun 2020.05.01

-Posters to promote tea drinking, Shizuoka Shinbun 2020.05.02
+Posters to promote tea drinking, Shizuoka Shimbun 2020.05.02

-Yame new tea for caregivers, Mainichi Shinbun 2020.05.03
+Yame new tea for caregivers, Mainichi Shimbun 2020.05.03

-Uji tea campaign ‘Stay at Home’, Kyoto Shinbun 2020.05.08
+Uji tea campaign ‘Stay at Home’, Kyoto Shimbun 2020.05.08

-Donation of tea to hospitals nationwide, Shizuoka Shinbun 2020.05.12
+Donation of tea to hospitals nationwide, Shizuoka Shimbun 2020.05.12

-Roses and new tea for Sayama health center, Tokyo Shinbun 2020.05.25
+Roses and new tea for Sayama health center, Tokyo Shimbun 2020.05.25

-Kagoshima new tea sales decrease by 20%, Chunichi Shinbun, 2020.05.26
+Kagoshima new tea sales decrease by 20%, Chunichi Shimbun, 2020.05.26

-Producing the plan for second flush tea, Chunichi Shinbun, 2020.05.27
+Producing the plan for second flush tea, Chunichi Shimbun, 2020.05.27